Anindya-Karmaker/Advanced_chromatogram_analyzer/README.md

 ## 🚀 Key Features

--   **Direct ÄKTA Import:** Natively parses tab-delimited `.txt` or `.csv` files from GE Unicorn software (tested with v7.xx).
+-   **Direct ÄKTA Import:** Natively parses tab-delimited `.txt` or `.csv` files from GE Unicorn software.
 -   **Custom Data Import:** A flexible wizard to import data from any generic CSV or Excel (`.xlsx`, `.xls`) file by mapping columns.
 -   **Save & Load Sessions:** Save your entire analysis state—including data, annotations, and all settings—into a single `.json` file.
 Load a session file to resume your work exactly where you left off.
 -   **Interactive Multi-Axis Plotting:**
     -   Visualize multiple variables on a single plot, each with its own y-axis.
-    -   Full control over line color, thickness, style, and custom labels.
+    -   Full control over line color, thickness, style, and custom labels, with changes reflected instantly.
+    -   Zoom and pan capabilities, with a double-click to autoscale and reset the view.
 -   **Advanced Peak Analysis:**
-    -   Visually select an integration range with draggable lines that can **snap to the nearest fraction**.
+    -   Visually select an integration range.
     -   Automatically calculates **Peak Area**, **Volume**, **Asymmetry Factor (As)**, and **HETP**.
     -   Calculations update in real-time as you adjust the integration range.
--   **Rich Annotations:**
+-   **Rich Annotations & Styling:**
-    -   **Fraction Management:** Automatically import, manually add, edit, or remove fractions and toggle their visibility on the plot.
+    -   **Fraction Management:** Automatically import, manually add, edit, or remove fractions.
+    -   **Fraction Styling:** Customize the color, thickness, and line style (`solid`, `dot`, etc.) of fraction markers directly from the main control panel.
     -   **Label Regions:** Create colored, labeled regions (e.g., "Load", "Wash", "Elution") to clearly annotate different phases of the chromatogram.
-These regions are also editable and appear in the legend.
 -   **Protein Concentration Calculator:** Uses the integrated peak area and Beer-Lambert law parameters to estimate the total protein amount in milligrams.
-The result is displayed directly on the main panel.
 -   **Publication-Ready Exporting:**
     -   **High-Resolution PNG:** Save the plot as a PNG at **1x, 2x, or 3x resolution**.
-    -   **Full Font Customization:** A dedicated panel to control the chart title, font family, and the size of the title, axes, and annotations.
+    -   **Full Font & Style Customization:** A dedicated modal to control the chart title, font family, sizes, line heights, label rotation, and element offsets.
-    -   **Copy to Clipboard:** Instantly copy the plot *exactly as it appears on screen* for pasting into presentations or lab notebooks.
+    -   **Copy to Clipboard:** Instantly copy the plot for pasting into presentations or lab notebooks.
 -   **100% Client-Side:** Your data is processed locally in your browser.
 Nothing is ever uploaded to a server, ensuring complete data privacy.

 ## ⚙️ How to Use

 No installation is needed!

-1.  **Visit the Live Tool:** https://anindya-karmaker.github.io/Advanced_chromatogram_analyzer/
+1.  **Visit the Live Tool:** [https://anindya-karmaker.github.io/Advanced_chromatogram_analyzer/](https://anindya-karmaker.github.io/Advanced_chromatogram_analyzer/)
 2.  **Or Download:** Download the `index.html` file from this repository and open it in any modern web browser (like Chrome, Firefox, or Edge).

 ---